bonartm/hugo-quiz/README.md

 Tested with version `0.80.0` of Hugo and the Hugo Learn theme.

 Visit https://bonartm.github.io/hugo-quiz/ for a live demo based on the [hugo-learn](https://themes.gohugo.io/theme/hugo-theme-learn/en) theme.
-You can also view a local of version of the demo.
+You can also view a local version of the demo.

 First download the theme: